|Home||Pauline||Howto Articles||Uniquely NZ||Small Firms||Search|

 Bon Accord to Bon Accord 6 hrs, 27.2 nmiles After the major journey the previous day we decided some local sailing was in order and we sailed along the coast towards the Whangaparaoa Peninsula and Tiritiri, looking at the islands and the wreck of the Rewa.
 There are recommended fishing spots off Motuora, Moturekareka and Motuketekete islands.
 In spite of our troll we had no success, and returned to Bon Accord just as the weather changed and it started to rain.

-Bon Accord to Te Kouma, Coromandel 11 hrs, 52.7 nmiles Leaving at 0700 we wanted to go to Te Kouma, a major journey, so we had an intermediate target of Waiheke.
-We aimed for the outside of Tiritiri but we were hard on the wind and chose the easy option of sailing through the gap between Tiritiri and the Whangaparaoa peninsula intending a long tack across to reach or clear Waiheke.
+Bon Accord to Te Kouma, Coromandel 11 hrs, 52.7 nmiles Leaving at 0700 we wanted to go to Te Kouma, and chose a major journey, so we had an intermediate target of Waiheke.
+We aimed for the outside of Tiritiri but we were hard on the windthe easy option of sailing through the gap between Tiritiri and the Whangaparaoa peninsula intending a long tack across to reach or clear Waiheke.

 It was Sunday so we had to thread our way through lots of anchored fishing boats - not easy when dependent on the wind and that changes when shielded by the island.
 Passing Rakino island the fallback plan had been to anchor in Oneroa on Waiheke, but it was early and only another 23 nmiles to Te Kouma.